Skip to main content

 trade secrets.
 Cent Tex asserts that Ms. Pittman prevented any kind of reasonable, timely

-resolution by NOT COMMUNICATING ANY OFFERS from CenTex CBD to Greg Autry of Sweet
+resolution by not communicating any offers from CenTex CBD to Greg Autry of Sweet

 Sensi or even responding to communications from CenTex CBD for multiple weeks.
 Instead, Ms.